networknt/light-4j/docs/content/other/config.md

 yml > yaml > json

-Note that all default config files for light-java and other framework built on top of light-java modules are using yml as config format except swagger.json which is generated from swagger editor.
+Note that all default config files for light-4j and other framework built on top of light-4j modules are using yml as config format except swagger.json which is generated from swagger editor.
 If you want to overwrite the default config for one of the modules, you must use the {module name}.yml in your app config folder or externalized to config directory specified by system properties.